 Learn more about the Payless Shoesource national overtime wage case for certain store leaders and store managers.

-Tire Kingdom Class Action Lawsuit
+Tire Kingdom Class Action Lawsuit/

-Plaintiffs, former Tire Kingdom retail Service Manager, Tech or Mechanic and Tire Tech, respectively, filed this Collective Action case for the class of all such similarly situated employees and seek NATIONAL CLASS CERTIFICATION for alleged willful, unlawful pay practices in violation of the Fair Labor Standards Act.
+Plaintiffs, former Tire Kingdom retail Service Manager, Tech or Mechanic and Tire Tech, respectively, filed this Collective Action case for the class of all such similarly situated employees and seek National Class Certification for alleged willful, unlawful pay practices in violation of the Fair Labor Standards Act.
 The lawsuit alleges that they were subjected to such unlawful pay practices as shaving of time off of time records, forced working off the clock, working through lunches without additional compensation, failure to pay minimum wages for all hours worked up to 40 and failure to pay overtime wages for all hours worked over 40.

-Lowe's HR Managers Overtime Lawsuit
+Lowe's Human Resource Managers Overtime Lawsuit/

 From Law360, New York (Jan.
 14, 2014, 4:38 PM ET)